paritytech/as-substrate/contracts/raw/README.md

 # Raw AssemblyScript smart contract examples

-**This folder contains two smart contract examples written in AssemblyScript**
+This folder contains two raw smart contract examples written in AssemblyScript.

-They are just kept for reference.
+They are mainly kept for reference and can be compiled independently of any other code in this repository.